jamesgurung/timetable-calendar-generator/README.md

 1. Ensure you have the [.NET Core 2 runtime](https://www.microsoft.com/net/download/core#/runtime) installed.
 1. Download the latest ZIP package from our [Releases page](https://github.com/jamesgurung/timetable-calendar-generator/releases) and extract the contents.
 1. In the "inputs" directory, add the input files defined below.
+1. Open a command line and run one of the following commands:
+    1. `dotnet makecal.dll` to generate comma-separated (.csv) calendar files
-1. Open a command line and run `dotnet makecal.dll` to generate CSV calendar files, or `dotnet makecal.dll --online` to directly upload users' timetables to Google Calendar (this requires domain admin privileges).
+    1. `dotnet makecal.dll --ical` to generate iCalendar (.ics) files
+    1. `dotnet makecal.dll --online` to directly upload users' timetables to Google Calendar (this requires domain admin privileges)

 ### Input files